rackerlabs/genestack/README.md

 #RabbitMQ
 kubectl --namespace openstack get rabbitmqclusters.rabbitmq.com

+# Memcached
+kubectl --namespace openstack get horizontalpodautoscaler.autoscaling memcached
 ```

 Once everything is Ready and online.
 Continue with the installation.

+> The OpenStack commands install the environment with `helm`.
+We're using Kustomize with helm to configure services,
+  create databases, and setup queues; however, the process is driven by `helm` at this time.

 ### Deploy Keystone